datahubio/tutorial/README.md

 ```

-We now have a README file ready to be used on DataHub Next, let's visualize our creation.
+We now have a README file ready to be used on DataHub, let's visualize our creation.

 ## Go to your project's page on DataHub